CustomAdaptor in Syncfusion Angular Grid

 beforeSend

-The beforeSend method is executed before a request is sent to the server.
-This function allows modifying parameters, request headers, and data, or performing validation before the request is processed.
-It accepts three arguments:
+The beforeSend method executes before sending a request to the server.
+This method allows modification of parameters, request headers, and data, or performs validation before request processing.
+It accepts three parameters:

-• DataManager: Provides the dataSource and adaptor value.
+• DataManager: Provides the dataSource and adaptor configuration values.

-• Request: Used to send custom headers, such as setting the Authorization header.
+• Request: Enables custom headers, such as setting the Authorization header for authentication.

-• Settings: An optional argument that allows additional configurations.
+• Settings: Optional parameter that allows additional request configurations.

 DataManager